SunboX/labelprinterkit/README.md

-### Labelprinterkit (JavaScript, WebUSB/WebSerial/WebBluetooth)
+### Labelprinterkit (JavaScript, WebUSB/WebBluetooth)

 Browser-ready label printing toolkit for Brother P-Touch devices.
 Everything is ESM (`.mjs`) and async/await friendly.
-Backends: WebUSB, WebSerial, and WebBluetooth (for BLE-capable models or adapters).
+Backends: WebUSB and WebBluetooth (for BLE-capable models or adapters).

 #### Quickstart